 The subject of the rewards of toil and perseverance is by no means a new one.
 Many of us have heard it discussed from earliest childhood, but with none the less force it remains a vital practical truth, and will as long as man has the aspirations and will to attain them.

 Tis the continued, steady effort that wins where superior advantages without determination and perseverance ignominiously fail.
 For “a falling drop at last will cave a stone.”
-It is not the mere drop which wears the stone away, for the insignificant globule by a single fall would wear off a particle almost too infinitesimally small to conceive: but it is the constant falling that finally caves the stone.
+It is not the mere drop that wears the stone away, for the insignificant globule by a single fall would wear off a particle almost too infinitesimally small to conceive: but it is the constant falling that finally caves the stone.

 Since the command went forth, as the primal pair left the gates of Eden, that man should eat his bread by the sweat of his brow, toil has been the price which the children of earth have paid for aught desirable that they have obtained.
 Each has been subject to the same law, and as there has been no royal path to knowledge, likewise only labor’s high way has led to eminence and success in all vocations of life.
-Perseverance, indefatigable energy and labor have been the cause of which honor and success were the effects.
-Someone has said that “successful men owe more to their perseverance that’s to their natural powers, their friends, or to the favorable circumstance around them.”
+Perseverance, indefatigable energy, and labor have been the cause of which honor and success were the effects.
+Someone has said that “successful men owe more to their perseverance than to their natural powers, their friends, or to the favorable circumstance around them.”

-Thus the masterly achievements of Julius Caesar were not the inevitable consequences of fated genius; they were the fruits of arduous and incessant exertion coupled, to be sure, with talent and ambition.
+Thus, the masterly achievements of Julius Caesar were not the inevitable consequences of fated genius; they were the fruits of arduous and incessant exertion coupled, to be sure, with talent and ambition.
 Such a combination was an open sesame to fortune’s door.
 “Genius unexerted, is no more genius then a bushel of acorns is a forest of oaks.”
-So if the genius of Michelangelo had not been united with strenuous effort, the world would have been less rich, for the immortal masterpieces of sculpture which now ennoble the world of art, would have remained rough and senseless blocks of marble.
+So, if the genius of Michelangelo had not been united with strenuous effort, the world would have been less rich, for the immortal masterpieces of sculpture which now ennoble the world of art, would have remained rough and senseless blocks of marble.
 The shining jewels buried deep in the earth’s dark bosom, are brought to light only by the repeated blows of the miner’s faithful pick.
-So the priceless gems of truth may lie in the perpetual darkness, concealed from our view, unless we, by dint of toil and sedulous effort, exhume the crude stone and polish it into a radiant gem that shall be meant to shine upon the brow of posterity.
+So, the priceless gems of truth may lie in the perpetual darkness, concealed from our view, unless we, by dint of toil and sedulous effort, exhume the crude stone and polish it into a radiant gem that shall be meant to shine upon the brow of posterity.

-The eminent Dr. Arnold, of Rugby, from his long experiences in training boys said, “that the difference between one boy and another was not so much in talent as in energy and determination.”
+The eminent Dr. Arnold, of Rugby, from his long experiences in training boys, said, “that the difference between one boy and another was not so much in talent as in energy and determination.”
 And truly, history abounds with examples of men who have reached their goal only because they willed it and worked for it.
 It is said when Disraeli, the great English Prime Minister, delivered his first speech in parliament, he made a dismal failure, and was mercilessly laughed at and derided.
 Stung by the ridicule, he exclaimed, “You laugh at me now, but the time will come when you will hear me.”
 And by patient industry, he verified his prediction.
-He forthwith set resolutely to work correcting his faults, studied assiduously and practiced untiringly till he had mastered the art of oratory.
-Then those who had once laughed at him now acknowledged his power and sat spell bound under his eloquence.
-Thus have man by tireless application accomplished marvels.
+He forthwith set resolutely to work correcting his faults, studied assiduously, and practiced untiringly till he had mastered the art of oratory.
+Then those who had once laughed at him now acknowledged his power and sat spellbound under his eloquence.
+Thus, have man by tireless application accomplished marvels.

 How we treat these small things, the flying moments, the little opportunities – how we live each day – will determine their influence on our lives, for “our days and yesterdays are the blocks with which we build.”
-He who appreciates the value of time, and fills his odd moments with study, or with the pursuit of some high purpose will, at length find himself rich on the possession of a well-stored and cultured mind, or happy in the accomplishment of some darling project.
-After the distinguished statesman Edmund Burke had finished one of his first eloquent speeches in the English parliament, his brother, speaking at the end of a thoughtful reverie, said, “I have been wondering how Ned has contrived to monopolize all the talent of the family: but then I remember when were at play, he was always at work.”
+He who appreciates the value of time, and fills his odd moments with study, or with the pursuit of some high purpose will, at length find himself rich in the possession of a well-stored and cultured mind, or happy in the accomplishment of some darling project.
+After the distinguished statesman Edmund Burke had finished one of his first eloquent speeches in the English parliament, his brother, speaking at the end of a thoughtful reverie, said, “I have been wondering how Ned has contrived to monopolize all the talent of the family: but then I remember when we’re at play, he was always at work.”

 The sad mistake of idly dreaming of fame and longing for greatness is made by man who might achieve it if they only set about it with the invincible determination to win.
 Without that, it will not come for, “Tis not in mortals to command success: let us do more – deserve it!”
-Again, many who wish for success are unwilling to battle against adverse circumstance and thinking effort useless, ignobly succumb to unfavorable conditions.
+Again, many who wish for success are unwilling to battle against adverse circumstances and thinking effort useless, ignobly succumb to unfavorable conditions.
 Some of the most illustrious characters of history have been those who have risen and achieved great things against difficulties seemingly almost insuperable.
 Opposition has not baffled them – nay it seemed rather to strengthen their power of resistance.
 Though it is indeed true that the individual is influenced by circumstances, he need not be enthralled by them.
-I like the verse in which this thought is thus expressed:
+I like the verse in which this thought is thus expressed

 “Why become a slave of chance